Setup

 See it for yourself

 The interactive flow for the central command is replayed end-to-end on the Setup guardrail page.
-Every other verb follows the same prompt-or-flag rhythm.
+Interactive auxiliary commands follow the same prompt-or-flag rhythm; use the matrix above for script-only commands.

 What gets written where